Warning

 Sources:

 Debug logging can be enabled with the parameters MOZ_LOG and MOZ_LOG_FILE.
 These are controlled either with environment variables, or command-line flags.
+You can also open the about:networking page, and selecting the Logging section, change MOZ_LOG / MOZ_LOG_FILE options to have them applied without restarting the browser.

-You can also use about:config and set any log option into the profile preferences, by adding (right-click -> New) a variable named logging.<NoduleName>, and setting it to an integer value of 0-5.
+You can also open about:config and set any log option into the profile preferences, by adding (right-click -> New) a variable named logging.<NoduleName>, and setting it to an integer value of 0-5.
 For example, setting logging.foo to 3 will set the module foo to start logging at level 3 (”Info”).

 The special pref logging.config.LOG_FILE can be set at runtime to change the log file being output to, and the special booleans logging.config.sync and logging.config.add_timestamp can be used to control the sync and timestamp properties:

-• sync: Print each log synchronously, this is useful to check behavior in real time or get logs immediately before crash.
+• sync: print each log synchronously, this is useful to check behavior in real time or get logs immediately before crash.

-• timestamp: Insert timestamp at start of each log line.
+• timestamp: insert timestamp at start of each log line.

 Logging Levels:

-• (0) DISABLED: Indicates logging is disabled.
+• (0) DISABLED: indicates logging is disabled.
 This should not be used directly in code.

-• (1) ERROR: An error occurred, generally something you would consider asserting in a debug build.
+• (1) ERROR: an error occurred, generally something you would consider asserting in a debug build.

-• (2) WARNING: A warning often indicates an unexpected state.
+• (2) WARNING: a warning often indicates an unexpected state.

-• (3) INFO: An informational message, often indicates the current program state. and rare enough to be logged at this level.
+• (3) INFO: an informational message, often indicates the current program state. and rare enough to be logged at this level.

-• (4) DEBUG: A debug message, useful for debugging but too verbose to be turned on normally.
+• (4) DEBUG: a debug message, useful for debugging but too verbose to be turned on normally.

-• (5) VERBOSE: A message that will be printed a lot, useful for debugging program flow and will probably impact performance.
+• (5) VERBOSE: a message that will be printed a lot, useful for debugging program flow and will probably impact performance.

 Log categories: